HugoDaniel/boreDOMTutorial/README.md

 To find out the index of the button being pressed, we can use the `self` attribute, which corresponds to the self component element (in this case, the `game-board` since the script matches to it).

+## 7. Add the app initial state

+The tic-tac-toe initial state is made of the board squares, the next player to play and the winner (if any).